 The Early Childhood Committee is the representative arm of the Early Childhood Department within the Carole and Marcus Weinstein Jewish Community Center.
 It is responsible for informing policies, reviewing standards, and exploring new challenges.
-The major goal of this committee is the achievement and maintenance of the highest possible standards for preschool and childcare education.
+The major goal of this committee is the achievement and maintenance of the highest possible standards for preschool education.
 The Committee is composed of parents with interest in these areas along with professional faculty representatives.
 The Early Childhood Committee is a unique gathering of concerned individuals ready to tackle problems and serve the needs of its members.
-Room Parents are automatically ECC Board Members.
-From staff workshops to teacher appreciation events, from holiday programming to NAEYC accreditation -- it's a rewarding experience for all!
+From teacher appreciation events to holiday programming to NAEYC accreditation -- it's a rewarding experience for all!
 Meetings are typically held on one Wednesday of each month at 7:30pm.
-If you are interested in joining the EC Committee, please call Donna Peters at 545-8617.
+If you are interested in joining the EC Committee, please call EC Director, Donna Peters at 545-8617.